vasudev89/IIML-Resume/Resume.md

 ## Professional Experience - 8 Years 9 Months

 ### Mousebelly Food and Beverages Pvt Ltd - 2018
-- Founded an internet startup in the F&B sector with a two-sided marketplace business model in the NCR Region and attracted VC interested
+- Co-founded an internet startup in the F&B sector with a two-sided marketplace business model in the NCR Region which attracted VC interest in the first year
-- Serviced 60+ B2C Customers
-- Monthly Meal Order service
-- Upgraded version of a Tiffin Service
+- Managed Financial and IT Operations of the firm, including collections, cash flows, web presence etc.
+- Devised a social entrepreneurship model to improve the companies operational cashflow

 ### NIIT - Training Specialist - 2015 - 2020
 - Received the Inspiring Mentor Award out of 20 trainers for consistent and skilled delivery

-### Honeywell Automation India Ltd - 2018
+### Honeywell Automation India Ltd - 2010 - 2014
 -

 <br>